Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ![Laser Trails](_static/images/lasertrails.gif)
 *Laser trails used in [Rise of the East](https://www.moddb.com/mods/riseoftheeast)*

-- Technos and projectiles can now have colorful trails of different transparency, thickness and color, which are drawn via laser drawing code.
+- Technos , Projectiles , and VoxelAnims can now have colorful trails of different transparency, thickness and color, which are drawn via laser drawing code.
-- Technos and projectiles can have multiple laser trails.
+- Technos , Projectiles , and VoxelAnims can have multiple laser trails.
 For technos each trail can have custom laser trail type and FLH offset relative to turret and body.

 ```{warning}
 Laser trails are very resource intensive!
 Due to the game not utilizing GPU having a lot of trails can quickly drop the FPS on even good machines.
 To reduce that effect: